SymfonyCasts/vue/sfcasts/ep2/cart-basics.md

-# Cart Basics
+# The Cart Page

-Coming soon...

-Thanks to the mix in our shopping cart component has the cart data, which is being loaded via Ajax on created.
-So let's use that to build this page.
-We'll start with a V if so that we don't try to use the cart data before it's loaded.
-So div V dash if = cart and I'll have to be extra, extra careful as a card does not equal.
-No, then let's leave.
-If you check the view.
-Well, what just happened here?
-Did that happen?
+Thanks to the mixin our `shopping-cart` component has the `cart` data, which is being loaded via AJAX on `created`.
+Let's use that to build this page!

-What the hell happened?
-If you check the view dev tools down here in shopping cart, you can see that the cart contains an items key, and we can loop over those items.
+Start with a `v-if` so that we don't try to use the `cart` data before it's loaded.
+`<div v-if=` then `cart !== null`.

+To know what we can do inside of this, go check out the Vue dev tools.
+The `ShoppingCart` component's `cart` data has an `items` key that we can loop over.
-But each item does not have an ID, which is a bit of an odd setup in our API, but it's fine.
-It's really the product and color combination that are sort of a composite key.
-Anyways, let's loop, I'll say div, but that's on the multiple lines with V dash four and for the V4, I'm going to use the longer syntax.
-So I can say cart item.
+Now, each item does *not* have some kind of unique "id", which is a bit of an odd setup in our API, but it's fine.
+A unique id would really be the combination of the `product` IRI and the `color` IRI.
-That's the thing we're going to loop over and comment index.
-So I can get the index of each item in cart dot items.

-And I'm doing this because right now we don't have a key to use.
-I'm gonna use colon key = index.
-So I'm just gonna use the index for now and later we'll use something, we'll fix it up and make you something better.
-Perfect.
-Then inside, we can just say for now cart item that product, and let's say also card item quantity.
-All right, let's see how this looks.
-When I move over.
-It works and, but it's not very pretty or useful yet, but it is a start before I forget, let's also handle the situation where the cart is empty.
-Want to encourage people to start shopping.
-So down here, still inside the V if car will say div V if = cart, the items that cart, that items length = zero, then we know that the, your cart is empty.
-Get the shopping.
+Anyways, let's loop over this: add `div` that's on multiple lines, with `v-for`.
+I'm going to use the longer syntax so we can access the index: `cartItem, index` in `cart.items`.

+And I'm doing this because the `cartItem` doesn't have a unique id.
+So for right now, set `:key` to `index`.
+We'll improve that later with a *true* unique key, but it will work fine for now.

+Inside the div, to start, let's print `cartItem.product` and also `cartItem.quantity`.

+Let's see how this looks!
+Move over to your browser.
+Hey!
+It works!
+It's not very pretty or *useful* yet... but it's a start.
+Crawl before you walk, as I like to say.

+## When the Cart is Empty

+Before I forget, let's also handle the situation where the cart is empty... we want to give those customers some *encouragement* to keep shopping.
+Down below, but still inside the `v-id` for `cart`, add `<div v-if` `cart.items.length === 0`, then we know that

+> Your cart is empty.
+Get to shopping!

+We can test this by messing with the Vue dev tools.
+Find the `cart` data, edit the `items` key and set it to an empty array.
+There we go!

+# Loading Animation

-We can test it over here by messing with the view dev tools.
-I'll go to shopping cart and go to item.
-And I will modify this just to be an empty array.
-And there we go.
-As a final touch, since the cart doesn't render until the cart Ajax call has finished, let's add a loading animation.
-So down on the phone, and we'll start by importing that import loading from at, at /components /loading to use our reusable loading components.
-I'll add loading down to our components.
-Then up top, just above the VF, we can add loading with Videsh show = art = equals.
-No, and we can also use V if there, as we talked about earlier, since this loading will probably just be shown once and then hidden forever, it doesn't really matter.
-And later we might need a smarter loading mechanism that actually tracks some loading data.
+As a final touch, since the cart doesn't render until the cart AJAX call has finished, let's add a loading animation.
+Down on the component, start by importing our re-usable loading component: `import Loading from '@/components/loading`.
+Then add that to the `components` option... and in the template, use it with `<loading v-show="cart === null" />`.

-But for right now, if the cart is no, we know things are still loading seven, move over now.
-Yep.
-I can see the loading animation just there for a second before it loads.
-So this is working, but obviously we will want to render more stuff like the product name and price.
-The problem is, if you look at the view dev tools, we just don't have that data.
-Each car item is just these three pieces of data in a more perfect world.
-The cart API call would return more data.
-So we would just have everything.
-But since it doesn't, what we really need to do is make an Ajax call for the cart.
-And then when it finishes on another Ajax call to fetch the data for each product in the cart, start by opening assets, services, product service dot JS, and at the bottom, I'm going to paste in a new function, fetch products about by ID, which you can copy from the code block on this page.

-This is cool because we can get the product.
-I, our eyes for every item in our cart, basically collect these string from each of these and call this function to make one Ajax call to fetch all of their data at once.
-But how exactly can we do that in shopping cart, we need to run some.
-We need to call that function to make that Ajax call after the cart Ajax call has finished, but the cart AGS call doesn't live in this component.
-It lives over here in created in the mixing.
-How can we run some code after this finishes next, let's talk about how to do that.
-And in general, we've got some work to do because our cart is missing details.
-Let's go fetch those details so that we can fully render this page.
+We could also use `v-if` since the loading animation will be shown once and then hidden forever, but as we talked about, these are micro-optimizations, it doesn't really matter.

+Oh, and *later* we might need a smarter loading mechanism that uses some `loading`, but right now, checking the `cart` is perfect: if it's set, we know we're ready to render.

+Let's try it!
+Move over, refresh and... yep!
+It was quick - but we have a loading animation!

+## We need More Data!

+What's next?
+Well, we *really* need to render more data, like the product name and price.
+The problem is that... we don't have that data!
+Look at the Vue dev tools and find the `cart` data.
+Each cart item has just these three keys.
+In a more perfect world, the cart API call might return more data, like the actual product data instead of just the IRI.

+But since it doesn't, we're going to need to make *another* AJAX call to get that data - to get the product data for each item in the cart.

+Start by opening `assets/services/product-service.js`.
+At the bottom, I'm going to paste in a new function: `fetchProductsById()`, which you can copy from the code block on this page.

+This is going to be *really* useful.
+It will allow us to collect the product IRI for each item in the cart, then call this function to make *one* AJAX call to fetch *all* that product data at once.

+But... how exactly can we do that?
+In `shopping-cart`, we need to call this new function *after* the `cart` AJAX call has finished... because we *need* that data to know what product IRIs to fetch.
+But the cart AJAX call doesn't live in this
+component: it lives over in `created` in the mixin.
+How can we run some code after this finishes?

+Next, let's talk about how to do that.
+Then we'll get to work fetching and filling in all of our missing data thanks to a clever computed property.